-The physicians at Leavitt Women’s Healthcare, in Idaho Falls, Idaho, are trained and experienced in infertility assessment and treatments.
+The providers at Leavitt Women’s Healthcare, in Idaho Falls, Idaho, are trained and experienced in infertility assessment and treatments.
 Women and couples from throughout southeastern Idaho can seek expert infertility advice and services with Dr. Leavitt and his colleagues.

 Infertility Q & A